 (Why Delta?
-We have elite status that allows us to check three bags up to 70lbs each, which allows us to bring our full toolboxes with us if necessary.
+We have elite status that allows us to check three bags up to 70lbs each, which allows us to bring our full toolboxes with us if necessary – so even a slightly higher base price results in much lower overall costs after factoring in baggage fees.
 They also have an extensive network of direct flights from our home base of Seattle.)

 - Lowest logical changeable rate at a Marriott or Hilton-affiliated hotel